offline-function-calling/sdk/docs/setup/tools.md

 ---
 title: Tools
-summary: Install and setup tools related to function calling on your machine
+summary: Install and setup tools for the tutorials
+order: 3
 ---

 ## Python